Nemocas/AbstractAlgebra.jl/docs/src/matrix_spaces.md

 similar(x::MyMat{T}, r::Int, c::Int) where T <: AbstractAlgebra.RingElem
 ```

 Construct the $r\times c$ zero matrix with the same base ring as the given matrix.
+If
+$x$ belongs to a matrix algebra and $r \neq c$, an exception is raised.

 **Examples**